Latest

 Will people be reimbursed if they bought bottled water?

 As customers were able to consume water after boiling, we will not be providing reimbursements for bottled water at this time.
+Customers on our priority services register will continue to receive deliveries of bottled water until the advice is rescinded.

 Will I be compensated?